j-d0g/mistral-7b-nli/0_PAPER.md

 Significant effort was invested in prompt design for both generation and reflection:
 *   **Structure:** Utilized Markdown and XML tags for clarity.
 *   **Output Format:** Enforced JSON output (`{"thought_process": "...", "predicted_label": ...}`) using few-shot examples in the prompt.
 *   **CoT Guidance:** Instructions for step-by-step reasoning, refined to encourage brevity and a 3-step structure, which correlated with higher accuracy and efficiency.
-(Per experiment logs, `BLOG.md`, this refinement itself improved initial CoT accuracy from ~65% to ~70-75% - *TODO: Confirm/update placeholder numbers if possible*).
+This refinement itself improved initial CoT accuracy from approximately 65% to 73%, validating our hypothesis about reasoning brevity.
 *   **Reflection Prompt:** Specifically asked the model to analyze the prior (incorrect) thought process and generate a corrected one.

 #### Final Dataset Composition and Characteristics